Understanding 21/40 as a Decimal: A complete walkthrough

 Understanding Decimal Places and Significance

 The more decimal places we have, the more precise our representation of the fraction becomes.
-If we had stopped the long division earlier, we would have obtained a less precise decimal approximation.
+Now, if we had stopped the long division earlier, we would have obtained a less precise decimal approximation.
 The exact decimal representation, in this instance, terminates at three decimal places.
 This means the decimal doesn't continue infinitely; it reaches a point where the remainder is zero.

 Comparing Fractions and Decimals

 It's helpful to compare the fraction 21/40 and its decimal equivalent 0.525 to solidify our understanding.
-Both represent the same value; they are simply different ways of expressing the same quantity.
+But both represent the same value; they are simply different ways of expressing the same quantity.
 The choice between using a fraction or a decimal often depends on the context and the desired level of precision.

 Frequently Asked Questions (FAQ)